JuliaLang/julia/DISTRIBUTING.md

 non-GPL distribution of Julia in the future.

 When compiling a tagged release in the git repository, we don't display the branch/commit hash info in the splash screen.
-This line can therefore, in less than 45 characters, be used to describe the release.
+You can use this line to show a release description of up to 45 characters.
 To set this line you have to create a Make.user file containing:

     override TAGGED_RELEASE_BANNER = "my-package-repository build"